optics-dev/Monocle/docs/src/main/tut/optics/iso.md

 GenIso.fields[Person].get(Person("John", 42))
 ```

-Be aware that whitebox macros are not supported by all IDE.
+Be aware that whitebox macros are not supported by all IDEs.

 ## Laws

-An `Iso` must satisfies all properties defined in `IsoLaws` from the `core` module.
+An `Iso` must satisfy all properties defined in `IsoLaws` from the `core` module.
 You can check the validity of your own `Iso` using `IsoTests` from the `law` module.

-In particular, an `Iso` must verifies that `get` and `reverseGet` are inverse.
+In particular, an `Iso` must verify that `get` and `reverseGet` are inverse.
 This is done via
 `roundTripOneWay` and `roundTripOtherWay` laws:

 ```tut:silent